On the baroclinic instability of inviscid non-conducting Boussinesq equations with rotation in 3-D: Abstract

 \section{Abstract}

-In this paper we prove the nonlinear instability of the shear flow in three dimensional inviscid non-conducting Boussinesq equations with rotation.
-We establish the nonlinear instability of the shear motion with respect to a general class of perturbation, by means of constructing an approximate solution containing the shear flow and an exponentially growing profile, which is deduced from the geostrophic limit model.
+In this paper, we prove the nonlinear instability of a given vertical shear of velocity between two rigid plane for the 3-D inviscid, non-conducting Boussinesq equations with rotation.
+When the Rossby number is zero, this rotating inviscid Boussinesq system reduces to the nonlinear geostrophic limit model.
+For non-zero small Rossby numbers, we establish the nonlinear instability of the shear flow, which is consistent with that of the geostrophic limit model.
+The proof relies on constructing a precise approximate solution, which comprises a growing profile derived from the nonlinear geostrophic limit model and a higher-order asymptotic expansion with respect to the small Rossby number.
+Notice that the instabilities (growing modes) are driven by the physical boundaries.